levenlabs/go-srvclient/README.md

 # go-srvclient

-A simple package for resolving SRV records being served by [skydns](https://github.com/skynetservices/skydns), according to the algorithm set forth in that project's README.
+A simple package for resolving DNS SRV records, according to the algorithm set forth in that project's README.
 It simply takes in a hostname and does a SRV request against it.
 It wil then look at all the returned entries and make a weighted random choice of one of them, returning a string which is the